rojkov/taskqueue/README.rst

     $ cd taskqueue
     $ dpkg-buildpackage -rfakeroot

-The commands above will produce three packages: `python-taskqueue-common`, `python-taskqueue-dispatcher` and `python-taskqueue-workerpool`.
-Install the packages.
+The commands above will produce four packages: `python-taskqueue-common`, `python-taskqueue-dispatcher`, `python-taskqueue-workerpool` and `python-taskqueue-extra`.
+Install the first three packages and packages with your own plugins.

 Update AMQP settings in the section `amqp` of the file `/etc/taskqueue/config.ini`.